STV4322B – The Politics of Organized Political Actors

 Examination

-3 hour written digital school examination.
+3 hour written school examination.

 You must have passed the compulsory activities in order to sit for the exam.